olvaffe/olv-notes/systems/init/systemd.md

 ## Booting

+- `man bootup`
   - systemd will activate `default.target` on boot
-  - it is a symlink to `graphical.target`
+    - it is usually a symlink to `graphical.target` or `multi-user.target`
-  - it has this dependency tree

-    graphical.target
-     -> multi-user.target
-       -> basic.target
-         -> sysinit.target
-           -> local-fs.target
-           -> swap.target
-         -> sockets.target
+  - systemd will activate `poweroff.target` or `reboot.target` on shutdown
+    - fwiw, `halt.target` halts the system, making it safe to cut the power but does not cut the power
+- `systemctl list-dependencies graphical.target`
+  - it depends on `multi-user.target` and a few other services
+  - `display-manager.service` is one of the services, which is usually a symlink to `gdm.service`
+- `systemctl list-dependencies multi-user.target`
+  - it depends on several targets and many services
+  - targets are `basic.target`, `getty.target`, `machines.target`, and
+    `remote-fs.target`
+  - services include `dbus.service`, `ssh.service`, `systemd-logind.service`,
+    `systemd-user-sessions.service`, etc.
+- `systemctl list-dependencies basic.target`
+  - it depends on several targets and others
+  - targets are `paths.target`, `slices.target`, `sockets.target`,
+    `sysinit.target`, and `timers.target`
+- `systemctl list-dependencies sysinit.target`
+  - it depends on several targets and many services
+  - targets are `cryptsetup.target`, `integritysetup.target`,
+    `local-fs.target`, `swap.target`, and `veritysetup.target`
+  - services include `systemd-journald.service`, `systemd-timesyncd.service`,
+    `systemd-udevd.service`, etc.
+- shutdown is a bit different
+  - `poweroff.target` depends on `systemd-poweroff.service`
+  - `systemd-poweroff.service` depends on `final.target`, `shutdown.target`,
+    and `umount.target`
+  - by default, a service unit has `DefaultDependencies=yes` which implies `Requires=sysinit.target` and `Conflicts=shutdown.target`
+    - this means a service is stopped by default before `shutdown.target`

 ## Old SysVinit (`/sbin/init`)